wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   - Raspberry Pi 3B+ & ConBee
   - Raspberry Pi B+ & Pi-hole

+*This page is a work in progress and will update over time.
+Last update: Feb 2019.*

 <a name="sensors"></a>
 ## Sensors

-Sensors are what my home transitioned from a *app powered* home to a *smart* home.
+Sensors are what transitioned my home from an *app powered* home to a *smart* home.
 Before I had any sensors, lights were controlled by an app (e.g. the Philips Hue app) and everything was manual.
 Now, with the introduction of these sensors, most lights can be turned on and off automatically.

 The sensors I'm using now: